alexzhivo/OPP_ex/project/README.txt

                             Known bugs
 =====================================================================

-	The movement of the cats is problematic.

 =====================================================================
                              Comments
 =====================================================================

-	THINGS WE WANTED TO CHANGE:
+	THINGS WE CHANGED:

-	When the phase resets because time is up, life does not return to the initial state of the phase.
+	- When the phase resets because time is up, life does not return to the initial state of the phase.
 	The number of keys resets, the time and points return to the initial state.

+	- you can only get up to 3 keys.